KristianColville1/raza-noodles/README.md

 1. Log into your [GitHub account](https://github.com/).
 2. Create a new repository and give it a name.
-3. From this repository click the green button labelled code.
+3. At the top of this repository click the green button labelled code.
 4. Click on HTTPS option and copy the URL link to your clipboard.
 5. Open your chosen [IDE](https://www.codecademy.com/article/what-is-an-ide), please note [git](https://git-scm.com/) must be installed.
 6. Open Your terminal in the IDE and type: git clone the-URL-from-here.